ManjuLanjewar/vsd-hdp/README.md

 - Run the following command to uninstall all conflicting packages:

-for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done
+<pre>for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done</pre>

 - Docker installation